 10. Asukayama Park

-With around 600 cherry trees, Asukayama Park has been popular among the public as a cherry blossom viewing spot for a long time been one of the favorite spots for cherry blossoms in Tokyo.
+With around 600 cherry trees, Asukayama Park tends to be favored by locals and often escapes notice in guidebooks.
+Nevertheless it has for a long time been one of the favorite spots for cherry blossoms in Tokyo.
 From 10:00 a.m. to 4:00 p.m., a monorail runs through the garden and the cherry trees viewed from above are a rare and special sight.

 *Prices and options mentioned are subject to change.